theobald-software/theobald-software.github.io/content/_en/yunio/report.md

 Click on a selection field and press function key F1.
 This displays the technical name of a selection field.

+{: .box-note}
+**Note:** If a selection parameter is left empty, the report uses the value that is defined in the report.

 ### Output Columns

 This section displays the length and names of the detected report columns.